jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/3DAggregate.rst

 OK, now we can grow the particles.
 First try growing one particle - see next button - and if all works as expected, grow multiple particles (and go and get coffee, it may take some time).
 Note, that this is CPU intensive calculation.

 *This MAY BE SLOW* Push Button “\ **Grow 1 Agg, graph**\ ” and this will create the aggregate and display it in Gizmo as well as calculate 1D intensity data and overlay them over the data from source folder.
-Below is result which run on my high-end MacBook Pro for about 15 seconds:
+Below is result which run on my high-end MacBook Pro for about 5 seconds:

 .. image:: media/3DAggregate4.jpg
    :align: center
    :width: 780px

 This is relatively good result.
 It is unlikely that all parameters will be matched exactly - or even very close.
-Note in the first graph with data the slope (d\ :sub:`f`) has uncertaintiy of 0.1, it is unreasonable to try to match this value more precisely.
+Note in the first graph with data the slope (d\ :sub:`f`) has uncertainty of 0.1, it is unreasonable to try to match this value more precisely.
 It may be useful to use "Analyze uncertainties" in Unified fit to understand the precision with which the parameters are known.
 I have d\ :sub:`f` of about 2.09 (and need 2.2); c about 1.21 (and need 1.2); and d\ :sub:`min` about 1.72 (and need 1.9).
 I think this is close to acceptable for this model.
 Also note, that the fit in the 1D intensity vs Q is reasonably good.

 *This WILL BE SLOW* Push Button “\ **Grow N Agg**\ ” and this will create N aggregates sequentially (N is selected in the pull down menu next to this button, default is 5, max is 50), display it in Gizmo as well as calculate 1D intensity data, overlay them over the data from source folder, save the aggregate and store achieved results in notebook.
 These results can be the evaluated using button *Compare Stored*, see below.